 With thousands of parking spots in not just Barcelona, but Madrid, Santiago de Chile and New York City, wesmartPark is changing the parking habits of more and more people every day.
 And the big challenge for Jaume and his team right now is to make the real estate industry, the second biggest industry in New York City, realize that there is a huge opportunity in renting out parking spaces through their platform.

-And like they say: if they can make it there, they’ll make it anywhere.
+And like they say: if you can make it there, you’ll make it anywhere.